SCOG Workshop ‘Recent Advances in Single Cell Epigenomics 2022’

 Opening of applications: 08 August 2022

-Deadline for applications: 18 September 2022Notification of acceptance will be announced approximately 2 weeks after the application deadline and further information will be provided to complete and finalize the registration.
+Application closed on 22 September!
+You can sign up on the waiting list.Notification of acceptance will be announced approximately 2 weeks after the application deadline and further information will be provided to complete and finalize the registration.
 If the application deadline is extended, the selection will be announced later.

 We encourage participants to apply for the meeting and hackathon and to submit an abstract for a poster or a short presentation.